 In 2010 Eleanor was one of the creators of the big hit of the Dublin Fringe Festival "City West Side Story" which sold out its entire run.
 The critically-acclaimed Irish Pictorial Weekly was co-written and co-performed by Eleanor and most recently she was a featured comedian on Stewart Lee’s Alternative Comedy Experience on Comedy Central.

-MC Justin Moorhouse, Carl Donnelly, Ben Norris, Dominic Holland and Eleanor Tiernan plus open spot.
+MC Justin Moorhouse, Carl Donnelly, Ben Norris, Dominic Holland and Eleanor Tiernan.

 FOOD AND DRINK AVAILABLE - CLICK HERE